 If you like wine and want to make a day of it, this 8-hour day trip from Portland offers the above plus lunch in Hood River with wine sampling options.

 Transport in Portland

-Nate very neatly organised Portland’s transport system into four T’s – Trail, Tram, Trolley, and Train!
-Rides on transport with wheels were $2.50 USD and those on tracks, $2.00 USD.
-Like Seattle and Vancouver, the ticket was valid for 90 minutes which meant we could commute between two, three, etc. trains, etc. Uniquely, Portland has an ariel tram!
-It was purpose built for students to get between campuses but tourists can also try it out for $4.50 USD.
+Nate very neatly organised Portland’s transport system into four T’s – trail, tram, trolley, and train!
+Like Seattle and Vancouver, TriMet tickets are valid for 90 minutes which means you can commute between two, three modes of transport.
+Uniquely, Portland has an ariel tram!
+It was purpose built for students to get between campuses but tourists can also try it out for $4.90 USD.

 Things to do in Portland When it Rains